James-Livesey/James-Livesey/codestyle.md

 I'm very particular about the way I arrange the syntax in my code.
 I believe that having a strict, distinct coding style is something that every programmer should have.
-Otherwise, code will gradually get messier and more unreadable as the codebase gets mutated in ways that do not conform to _any_ codeing style, _ever_.
+Otherwise, code will gradually get messier and more unreadable as the codebase gets mutated in ways that do not conform to _any_ coding style, _ever_.

 The definitions in this coding style document have been formulated over many